-PHA plans to add 428 new public housing units to its inventory in FY 2021 as summarized in Table 1.
+PHA plans to add 182 units at five (5) new developments to its public housing inventory in FY 2022 as summarized in Table 1.
 PHA competitively selected the developments to receive public housing operating subsidy through a Request for Proposals (RFP) under PHA's Unit Based Development and Leasing (UBV) program.
 All planned public housing developments will be undertaken by third party developer partners.
 The actual number of new public housing units may vary depending on several variables including changes to financing plans and construction schedules, receipt of Low Income Housing Tax Credits, HUD processing timetables and other factors.
 PHA will continue to comply with all applicable environmental requirements, and coordinate environmental review activities with the HUD Field Office for these developments.
-PHA may issue a new Request for Proposals (RFP) during FY 2021, and may select additional developments for receipt of public housing Annual Contributions Contract(s) as a result of that or prior RFP(s), subject to approval of the PHA Board of Commissioners.
+PHA may issue a new Request for Proposals (RFP) during FY 2022 and may select additional developments for receipt of public housing Annual Contributions Contract(s) as a result of that or prior RFP(s), subject to approval of the PHA Board of Commissioners.
 Due to changes in development plans and schedules, planned developments shown in Table 1 may also appear in prior or subsequent Annual Plans.